-511 can help you develop a customized and comprehensive worksite transportation program, i ncluding ridematching for carpool and vanpool programs.
-Co-workers can be instantly matched with carpool partners making the same drive with 511's RideMatch Service.
-And, 511 can help companies start a vanpools that help employess save money and help employers reduce greenhouse gasses and reduce parking needs.
-There are other unique and free commercial applications offering products and services such as employer-specific carpool match service.
-Please go to: 511.org and click on Getting Around, then Mobile Apps or go directly here for more information.
+511's Merge can help you develop a customized and comprehensive worksite transportation program, including ride matching for carpool and vanpool programs.
+Co-workers can be instantly matched with carpool partners making the same drive with Merge.
+The Bay Area Vanpool Program can also help companies start vanpools that help employees save money and help employers reduce greenhouse gasses and parking needs.
+There are other free commercial applications offering products and services such as employer-specific carpool match service.
+Please go to: 511.org for more information.
 A list of these other commute solutions is also available on the Benefit Providers List.

-Employer-Provided Membership in a Car-Sharing Service Employer-provided membership with car-sharing service (such as Zipcar, GigCarshare, Enterprise

-CarShare, GetAround) facilitates ridesharing, taking transit, bicycling or walking to work because employees will have access to a vehicle should they need one.
+Employer-Provided Membership in a Car-Sharing Service Employer-provided membership with car-sharing service (such as Zipcar, GigCarshare, Enterprise CarShare, GetAround) facilitates ridesharing, taking transit, bicycling, or walking to work because, if needed employees will have access to a vehicle.
 Employees who participate in car-sharing may be able to use the vehicle for personal use (such as for lunch or errands during lunch), for emergencies (such as a sick child), or for business use (where the employee may otherwise be required to use their own personal vehicle).
 Employers could further complement this measure by providing preferential parking for the car-sharing service.
 For additional information on car-sharing, including potential benefits and car-sharing operations, visit UC-Berkeley's Transportation Sustainability Research Center.